 How to become a Microsoft MVP

-In February 2013, the Microsoft MVP Award will complete 20 years.
-The MVP program may have started with the software developer community, but today it encompasses the entire gamut of Microsoft software, products and services.
-The initial MVPs were active on the online peer support communities such as Usenet and CompuServe.
+In February 2013, the Microsoft MVP Award completed 20 years.
+The MVP program may have started with the software developer community, but today it encompasses the entire gamut of Microsoft software, products, and services.
+The initial MVPs were active in the online peer support communities such as Usenet and CompuServe.
 But today, apart from participating in forums, even other avenues of contribution like Blogging are considered.

 Having been a Microsoft ‘Most Valuable Professional’ Awardee for a while now, I am often asked this question – HOW TO BECOME A MICROSOFT MVP.
 Naturally, most people keen on becoming one, want to know the answer.
 My short answer usually is: You cannot really ‘work’ to become a Microsoft MVP.
 If your community contributions are good, you just get recognized as one!
 Nevertheless, I would like to take this opportunity to share a few insights on the topic, borrowing upon, from a few Microsoft resources on the web – on how to become a Microsoft MVP or MCC.